Our Programs

 Camp is open to all families whose child currently has or had cancer.

-Family Camp is a 2 night – 2 day experience.
+Family Camp is a 3 day, 2 night experience.
 Family Camps are offered in the spring and fall and are designed to support the whole family.
-Family Camp is open to all families who have a child with cancer, ages infant – 8 years old.
-Read more>
+Family Camp is open to all families who have a child who has or has had cancer, ages infant – 12 years old.
+Family Camps are offered in English and Spanish.

 • Patients and Siblings Ages 9 - high school graduation:

-Summer Camp is a 6 day 5 night experience that creates lifelong memories and friendships.
-We offer activities of a “normal” camp, adapted to meet the special needs of our campers.
+Summer Camp is a 6 day, 5 night experience that creates lifelong memories and friendships.
+We offer activities of a traditional camp experience, adapted to meet the needs of our campers.

 Please click here to read more about our programs!